David Fincher

-Life and career

-Early years and education
+Early life and education

 David Andrew Leo Fincher was born in Denver on August 28, 1962.
-His mother, Claire Mae (née Boettcher), was a mental health nurse from South Dakota who worked in drug addiction programs.
+His mother, Claire Mae, was a mental health nurse from South Dakota who worked in drug addiction programs.
 His father, Howard Kelly "Jack" Fincher (1930–2003), was an author from Oklahoma who worked as a reporter and bureau chief for Life magazine.
 When Fincher was two years old, the family moved to San Anselmo, California, where he counted filmmaker George Lucas among his neighbors.
 He became fascinated with filmmaking at the age of eight and began making films on an 8mm camera.
 In a 2012 interview, he said:

 I was eight years old and I saw a documentary on the making of Butch Cassidy and the Sundance Kid.
 It had never occurred to me that movies didn't take place in real time.
 I knew that they were fake, I knew that the people were acting, but it had never occurred to me that it could take [...] four months to make a movie!
 It showed the entire company with all these rental horses and moving trailers to shoot a scene on top of a train.
 They would hire somebody who looked like Robert Redford to jump onto the train.
 It never occurred to me that there were hours between each of these shots.
 The actual circus of it was invisible, as it should be, but in seeing that I became obsessed with the idea of "How?"
 It was the ultimate magic trick.
 The notion that 24 still photographs are shown in such quick succession that movement is imparted from itwow!
 And I thought that there would never be anything that would be as interesting as that to do with the rest of my life.

 As a teenager, Fincher moved to Ashland, Oregon, where he attended Ashland High School.
 He directed plays and designed sets and lighting after school, was a non-union projectionist at Varsity Theatre, and worked as a production assistant at the KOBI news station in Medford.
 He supported himself by working as a busboy, dishwasher, and fry cook.